First Reading

 God's utterance is an affirmation on the vision and the doxology.
 The actions of Jesus Christ and the elevation of believers are all part of the divine plan throughout creation, from the beginning of time, to its ending.

 Do we appreciate our faith and our place in God's plans?
 Do we thank God for his actions in our lives?
-Do we thank God for these action that were known to Him at the beginning of time and will affect future generations until the end of time?
+Do we thank God for these actions that were known to Him at the beginning of time and will affect future generations until the end of time?